jorcamar/jorcamar.github.io/README.md

 ## 🧑‍💻 About Me

-I’m Jorge Carmar, a physicist and Master's student in Big Data Analytics.
+I’m Jorge, a physicist and Master's student in Big Data Analytics.
-This portfolio showcases my latest work in data science, machine learning, and web development.
+This portfolio showcases my latest work in data science and machine learning.

 ## 📁 What's Inside the Portfolio